codemaster001-yash/Game_of_life_evolution/README.md

     * **Add Cells:** Click on any empty space on the grid to place a live cell of the selected color.
     * **Draw Multiple Cells:** Click and drag your mouse across the grid to quickly draw multiple cells.
     * **Remove Cells:** Clicking on an existing live cell will toggle it off (make it dead).

+#TIP : **Try differnt shapes and sketches on the grid for more fun.
+Maybe a spaceship, a rocket or a kite.**

 3.  **Controlling the Simulation:**
     * **Start/Pause:** The large central button at the bottom toggles the simulation.